codest40/codest40/README.md

-- I’m @codest40, a junior DevOps Engineer.
+- I’m Mark, a junior DevOps Engineer.

 - I'm passionate about Cloud Engineering, DevSecOps, and automating modern infrastructure — from CI/CD pipelines to Infrastructure as Code (IaC) and system monitoring.